Skip to content

 2 Sidecar Service Config dataflux-func-sidecar.service Download Download

-After manually downloading all files, place them in the newly created dataflux-func-sidecar directory.
+After manually downloading all files, place them in a newly created dataflux-func-sidecar directory.

 If there is an update, [re-download all files].
 Do not guess which files have changed and which have not.

-When manually downloading, if using a browser or other tools, be careful not to download cached old content!!
+When manually downloading, if using a browser, be careful not to download cached old content!!

-In the downloaded dataflux-func-sidecar directory, run the following command to automatically configure and start Sidecar:
+In the already downloaded dataflux-func-sidecar directory, run the following command to automatically configure and finally start Sidecar:

 Bash